nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 require('./js/boot');
 ```

-The `!!script!` is a special flag that will inline the script without using any loaders, equivalent to using a `<script>` tag.
+The `!!script!` is a special flag that will inline the script without using any loaders, equivalent to using a `<script>` tag in HTML.
 Webpack will use the `index.js` file to create a new file, `bundle.js`, with all the code bundled up and minified.

-### Jade TodoComponent Template
+### Jade Template
 Now that we've gotten our frontend Javascript finished, we need to create our HTML.
 In the `views/templates` directory, create a file called `TodoComponent.jade` and put the following code inside:

 ```jade